 A Viking Cruises World of Discovery Garden: designer Paul Hervey-Brookes, sponsor Viking Cruises, contractor G K Wilson Landscapes

-Inspired by a couple’s travels across the world, with planting from locations visited.
-A triple-arched 3m high wall evokes Constantine’s Arch in Rome, with classical urns and containers inspired by the Mediterranean.
-The planting has a romantic colour combination and uses unusual herbs and flowering plants.
+Inspired by a couple’s travels across the world, with planting from the locations they visited.
+The design is dominated by a triple-arched 3m high wall which evokes Constantine’s Arch in Rome, with classical urns and containers inspired by the Mediterranean countries.
+The planting has a romantic and soft colour combination and uses unusual herbs and flowering plants.